Updated: Aug 23, 2022

 The lexicalized sign for I love you is my favorite sign. #ILY means to represent I, love, and you simultaneously.
 Love is what connects you and I. My name is Alexis and I am short.
 To shorten a sign means to lexicalize it.
 For those who don’t know, #(insert word) means to fingerspell if you are ever reading an English notation of ASL.

 I got this tattooed on me to remember to love myself and my body.
 For Deaf pride.
 To give my ass a hand.
 To wear my heart on my sleeve.
 To show others love.
 To communicate.
 I also really love the fact that the Illuminati sign is ASL for vagina upside down.
 I call it the backwards ass pussy.

 Deaf identity is multifaceted, with multiple definitions, and many outcomes.
 There are many possible meanings up for interpretation.

 Watch Your Tone- How I Perceive You:

-Where is the Deaf Pride Month at?
+Why not leave it at Deaf Awareness month?
 Every month is Speech and Hearing Month.
 How about a Sign Language Month?
 Better Speech and Hearing Month is like having a Straight Pride Parade fuck all ya’ll still.